-There is a variation in 2023 forecast capital expenditures compared to the submission primarily due to:
+There is a variation in 2024 forecast capital expenditures compared to the submission primarily due to:

-- Replanning of key projects such as ERP migration to SAP S4, Future Network and NEM reforms for later in the regulatory period. - Significant platform lifecycle becoming operational expenditures rather than capital expenditures since their migration to cloud infrastructure - The increasing uptake of subscription-based services and "Software as a Service", moving significant implementation costs from capex to opex under the International Financial Reporting Standard (IFRS) rules.
+- Replanning of key projects such as ERP migration to SAP S4, Advanced Metering Infrastructure (AMI) system upgrade, Future Network and NEM reforms for later in the regulatory period. - Significant platform lifecycle becoming operational expenditures rather than capital expenditures since their migration to cloud infrastructure - The increasing uptake of subscription-based services and "Software as a Service", moving significant implementation costs from capex to opex under the International Financial Reporting Standard (IFRS) rules.

-Key items included in the IT Capital Expenditure forecast include:
+Key items included in the IT Capital Expenditure forecast 2024-2026 include: